Part Placement Shortcuts in Altium Designer

 I must admit, having to constantly move components around during placement can be annoying.
 I have often had a string of components lined up just the way that I want them, only to discover that a new component needs to be squeezed in.
 Once I move everything around to get the new part in, my perfect alignment is now shot and I have to tweak all the components to get them lined up again.

-Yes, manually moving each part it is a straightforward operation, but wouldn’t you agree that if there was some simple help available that it would be nice to use?
+Yes, manually moving each object it is a straightforward operation, but wouldn’t you agree that if there was some simple help available that it would be nice to use?

 Components that are not aligned